rimaddo/bmu_balancer/README.md

 - `--output_file <path to file>` will save the solution
 - `--visualise <True/False>` will switch the graphing on / off

+There are also a number of run options beyond a simple `solve`, to view a list of commands and their descriptions execute `bmu_balancer` only.

 ## To Test
 1. Create a virtualenv with python 3.8
 2. Install requirements `pip install -r requirements_test.txt`